 Upon successful completion of the screening procedure, the student is expected to begin forming a 5-member guidance committee, whose purpose is to help the student prepare for the qualifying examination.
 The committee must be approved by the Graduate School at the time the student applies to schedule a qualifying examination.

 During the third year of study, a student should complete the qualifying procedure.
-A student needs to take written examinations in three fields approved by the guidance committee.
-An oral examination based on the written exams will follow.
-After successful completion of the examinations or at the time of the oral examination, the student will submit a dissertation prospectus.
+This procedure has both a written and oral component.
+Student sits for written examinations in three fields approved by the guidance committee.
+An oral examination based on the written exams follows.
+At the time of the oral examination, the student will submit a dissertation prospectus.
 The dissertation prospectus must be approved within six months of completing the oral examination.
 Upon successful completion of the written and oral examinations, the student officially enters candidacy for the Ph.D. degree.